Ridah99/MSc-AI-Data-Science-Portfolio/README.md

 | Analysis          | Apriori Algorithm, K-Means and KMediod Clustering     |

 ## 📝 Usage Notes
-- Academic projects completed for MSc at University of Hull (2023-2024)
+- Academic projects completed for MSc Artificial Intelligence and Data Science at University of Hull (2023-2024)
 - Notebooks include full methodological documentation

 *"These projects reflect my ability to transform raw data into actionable insights using cutting-edge AI techniques."*